pantor/ruckig/README.md

 ## Tests

 The current test suite validates over 190.000 (random) trajectories.
-The numerical exactness is tested for the position, velocity, acceleration, and time target to be within `1e-8`, and for the velocity, acceleration, and jerk limits to be within a numerical error of `1e-9`.
+The numerical exactness is tested for the position, velocity, acceleration, and time target to be within `1e-8`, for the velocity and acceleration limit to be withing `1e-9`, and for the jerk limit to be within a numerical error of `1e-12`.

 ## Development